 In constructing this dialogue, Lisa finally saw why her mother had been so stringently careful in her upbringing.
 This realization helped Lisa to forgive her mother for her behavior.
 Her release of resentment aided Lisa in toning down her theatrical demonstrations of identity.

-On this track, we discussed the reasons teens are so susceptible to self-injuring: a drive for perfection; triggers from childhood; and the construction of identity.
+In this section, we discussed the reasons teens are so susceptible to self-injuring: a drive for perfection; triggers from childhood; and the construction of identity.

-On the next track, we will examine how loathing one's body and a preoccupation with food can lead to self-mutilation.
+In the next section, we will examine how loathing one's body and a preoccupation with food can lead to self-mutilation.
 Also we'll discuss the differences between male and female self-injurers due to the way in which they vent their emotions.